Command & Conquer (DOS, Windows)

 Nod Mission 13C:

 - Trigger "delx" doesn't have associated units or buildings that need to be destroyed, therefore the airstrikes provided by trigger "xxxx" will never stop.
 Typically, this trigger is linked to the Communications Center.
 One of the Communications Centers on the map is already used for another trigger setup, so this one was most likely supposed to be linked to the remaining one, inside the northern GDI base.
+Like the unlinked airstrike removal trigger in Nod 9, this bug was fixed in the Remastered release of the game.

 Unused Mission Options